visit our sponsor

 WHAT TO DO IN MADRID

-typical dishes of Madrid are:
+typical dishes in Madrid are:

-- Paella: saffron rice combined with white fish, shrimps, squids and clams.
+- Paella: saffron rice combined with white fish, shrimps, squids, and clams.

-- Arròs Negre: similar to Paella, with cephalopod ink, cuttlefish or squid, rice, garlic, green cubanelle peppers, sweet paprika, olive oil and seafood broth.
+- Arròs Negre: similar to Paella, with cephalopod ink, cuttlefish or squid, rice, garlic, green cubanelle peppers, sweet paprika, olive oil, and seafood broth.

 - Croquetas: breaded and fried ham (Croquetas de Jamon), chicken (Croquetas de Pollo), tuna (Croquetas de Atun), rice (Croquetas de Arroz) or potatoes (Croquetas de Papas) croquettes.

-- Gazpacho: cold soup made with raw tomato, cucumber, pepper, onion and some garlic, olive oil, wine vinegar, water and salt.
+- Gazpacho: cold soup made with raw tomato, cucumber, pepper, onion, and some garlic, olive oil, wine vinegar, water, and salt.

 - Empanada: meat or vegetables filled pastry.